 Your organisation may need to implement an EPMO if it suffers from:

 At risk of repeating ourselves, the key point of EPMOs and project portfolio management activities is not simply to maximise your resources, but to optimise them for the best results.
-Don’t make the mistake of believing more projects leads to greater value.
+There is not intrinsic link between more projects generating greater value.
 Research by the Project Management Institute shows that EPMOs are able to improve strategic alignment services by 23% and portfolio reporting services by 20%.

-You may be asking, ‘why is leadership buy-in important for my organisation’s PMO activities?’.
-Actually, very important.
+The link between leadership buy-in, an EPMO, and successful PMOs may not be immediately apparent.
 Peter Taylor in his book ‘Leading Successful PMOs’ states that one of the biggest challenges of a PMO is making the whole organisation buy-in to the PMO’s function and needs.
 Key decision makers and directors are also key culture setters.
 If a CEO is not onboard with the PMO and their goals, they’re never going to receive the trust needed to excel.
-The EPMO critically gives directors and key decision makers the necessary visibility to justify their support for the PMO and push for their agenda.
+The EPMO critically gives directors the necessary visibility to justify their support for the PMO and push for their agenda.
 Getting your key decision makers on board is critical!

-One of the key functions of the PMO is to make sure resources are being allocated in the most efficient and effective manner across all projects based on priorities, schedules, budgets and more.
+One of the key functions of the PMO is to make sure resources are being allocated in the most efficient and effective manner.
+This should based on priorities, schedules, and budgets of the various projects.
 Being able to effectively coordinate the different moving parts of multiple projects is one of the key benefits of a PMO for large corporations.
-EPMOs not only manage how the projects are run to increase efficiencies, but also select which projects are to be run.
-EPMOs have the duty of communicating and working closely with directors and key decision-makers to make strategic decisions that optimise the portfolio as a whole.
+EPMOs not only manage how the projects are run to increase organisational efficiency, but also select which projects should be commenced.
+EPMOs have the duty of communicating and working closely with directors and key decision-makers to make strategic decisions that optimise the portfolio holistically.

 Say good-bye to departmental silos!
 EPMOs act as the overarching central hub that facilitates knowledge sharing and prevents teams from having to constantly reinvent their own practices.
-They help gather, identify, develop and implement the most effective project management methodologies, best practices and standards for their organisations context.
-EPMOs make sure that teams don’t keep a winning recipe to themselves.
-They share it and implement it across the organisation.
+They help gather, identify, develop and implement the most effective project management best practices.
+From there, the EPMO has the responsibility of implementing them across the organisation.
+This encourages communication, collaboration, and coordination, as processes are the same across the organisation.

 EPMOs are uniquely positioned to enable key decision makers and directors to have a clear understanding of what is happening within their portfolio of projects while also being able to link each project’s outcome back to their broader strategic goals.
 By getting a holistic view of all projects – past, current and future – EPMOs enable organisations to focus on the long-term instead of simply hitting annual or shorter term goals.

 The EPMOs key job is gathering and analysing vast amounts of data regarding projects occurring across the enterprise.
-This process of intentional data collection allows the EPMO to properly define and track benefits and quantify the value of projects in an on-going manner.
-More importantly, all this valuable information will help key decision makers make informed decisions that are clear of any biases and personal preferences.
-This helps reduce the likelihood of ‘pet projects’ as project value can now be intentionally tracked and visualized.
+This process of intentional data collection allows the EPMO to properly define and track benefits.
+Consequently, they can quantify the value of projects on an on-going basis.
+More importantly, this valuable information will help key decision-makers make informed decisions.
+This helps reduce the likelihood of ‘pet projects’ being selected, as project value can now be intentionally tracked and visualised.

-EPMOs help create, implement and maintain effective governance frameworks that clearly define responsibilities, accountability and mechanism of oversight for projects throughout the entire organisation.
-Standardising processes across an organisation has the benefits of reducing costs, improving traceability of success or failure which allows for the repeated implementation of systems that lead to proven success.
-The job of the EPMO is to maintain consistency in project executions to facilitate communication and collaboration amongst teams and make sure more projects are being delivered on time, within budget and within scope.
+EPMOs develop and implement governance frameworks across the organisation.
+A well-developed framework should include clearly define responsibilities, accountability and mechanisms of oversight for projects throughout the entire organisation.
+Standardising processes across an organisation will immediately reduce costs, and improve traceability of success or failure.
+From this collected data, EPMO members can analyse processes and streamline them, eventually resulting in repeated implementation of successful systems.
+The job of the EPMO is to maintain consistency in project executions to facilitate communication and collaboration among teams, and ensure more projects are being delivered on time, within budget, and within scope.

 Risk management is an essential part to any business.
-However, taking bigger risks does not always translate to bigger rewards.
-EMPOs helps organisations identify, prioritize and evaluate all the risks associated with projects within a portfolio, often through a RAID log, and produce contingency and risk response plans to mitigate these uncertainties.
+However, taking bigger risks does not always result in bigger rewards.
+EMPOs helps organisations identify, prioritise, and evaluate all the risks associated with projects within a portfolio, often through a RAID log.
+Then, organisations can produce contingency and risk response plans to mitigate these uncertainties.
 The EPMO does more than just mitigate risk: it must balance risks against their potential rewards.

 In the end, this is the most important benefit of the EPMO.
-The end goal of becoming more efficient, strategically aligned and optimised is to make sure your organisation is getting more value for their money.
-With an effective EPMO, your project investments will have a higher likelihood of achieving their intended results as they set the organisation with systems, practices and environments that support project success from start to end.
+The end goal of becoming more efficient, strategically aligned, and optimised is to make sure your organisation is generating the most value for their money.
+With an effective EPMO, your project investments will have a higher likelihood of achieving their intended results.
+This will become particularly apparent as they set the organisation with systems, practices, and environments that support project success from start to end.
 From the very first project idea to its completion, EPMOs are there to set organisations up for a win.

 EPMOs have to wear many hats and juggle a wide range of activities.
 Below we list out some of an EPMO’s most critical responsibilities.
 These include: